Phase constants in the Fock-Goncharov quantum cluster varieties: Cluster -, - and -varieties

-What make the cluster varieties a lot richer and more interesting are the remarkable geometric structures they possess on top of their topology, which are defined on their local patches as follows. \begin{definition}[geometric structures on seed tori] We equip the following $2$-form on $\mcal{A}_\Gamma$
+What make the cluster varieties a lot richer and more interesting are the remarkable geometric structures, which are defined as follows on their local patches, i.e. on the seed tori. \begin{definition}[geometric structures on seed tori] We equip the following $2$-form on $\mcal{A}_\Gamma$

 and the following Poisson structure on $\mcal{X}_\Gamma$

 On $\mcal{D}_\Gamma$ we consider the Poisson structure defined by

 where $\delta_{ij}$ is the Kronecker delta, as well as the following $2$-form